HelmieAnalytics/xardata/README.md

 ## Limitations and recommendations

-1. Zada is currently under development and not available for release and installation on PyPI.
+1. XarData is currently under development and not available for release and installation on PyPI.

-2. The data imported with Zada is not suitable for backtesting investment strategies or developing trading systems.
+2. The data imported with XarData is not suitable for backtesting investment strategies or developing trading systems.
 It includes only historical prices of companies trading on the XJSE (Johannesburg Stock Exchange) on the specific day and time the package is used.
 As a result, the dataset imported with this package suffers from inherent bias, specifically survivorship bias.
 In future versions, efforts will be made to mitigate this effect.
 To create a more robust dataset, users can supplement it with data from other sources to reduce bias and improve the reliability of their analysis.